KnairdA/blog.kummerlaender.eu/source/00_content/pages/about.md

 Hi, my name is Adrian Kummerländer.
 I am a twenty-one-year-old Software Developer located in southern Germany.

 I taught myself programming at the age of 10 and spent the first few years developing software in _Delphi_ and _C#_.
-After switching from the _Windows_ ecosystem to _Linux_ as my primary operating system I started developing primarily in _JavaScript_, _XSLT_ and _C++_ altough I enjoy it a lot to experiment with other languages such as _Scala_, _Haskell_ and _Scheme_.
+After switching from the _Windows_ ecosystem to _Linux_ as my primary operating system I started developing primarily in _XSLT_, _Scheme_ and _C++_ altough I enjoy it a lot to experiment with other languages such as _Scala_ and _Haskell_.

-My professional education in software development started with my apprenticeship as a _"computer science expert with subject area software development"_[^1] at [_Sybit_](http://sybit.de) in 2010 which I concluded with distinction in 2013.
+My professional education in software development started with an apprenticeship as a _"computer science expert with subject area software development"_[^1] at [_Sybit_](http://sybit.de) in 2010 which I concluded with distinction in 2013.
+My final project was on _optimizing the development of Adobe Interactive Forms in SAP CRM projects using modularization_.
+This entailed the development of a custom preprocessor language enabling meta programming in [XFA](http://partners.adobe.com/public/developer/xml/index_arch.html) templates on SAP systems.

 Since then I work as a part-time developer at _Sybit_ in the _SAP CRM_ area where I mainly develop business printout processes using _ABAP_, _JavaScript_ and _XSLT_ in addition to _SAP WebUI_ development.
+In addition to that I also occasionally do both voluntary and paid web design work.

 Between 2013 and 2015 I studied for my A levels at the _Technische Oberschule_ which I concluded top of my class and with a grade point average of _1.1_.